 Understanding the Cayman Islands BOT Act 2023

-The new rules represent a step change in oversight and enforcement by the Cayman Island authorities —and any organization or company with an entity based in the Cayman Islands, such as private equity firms—needs to ensure it’s fully compliant or face the threat of financial penalties, reputation loss, or both.
+The new rules represent a step change in oversight and enforcement by the Cayman Island authorities.
+Any organization or company with an entity based in the Cayman Islands, such as private equity firms, must ensure they’re fully compliant or face the threat of financial penalties, reputation loss, or both.

 The BOT Act includes offenses and penalties for non-compliance.
 Fines can be sizeable—up to CI $100,000 (USD $121,000).
 The criminal penalty for a first offense is CI $25,000, second offense is CI $100,000, and third offense is that a legal person may be struck off.
 Individuals who fail to comply can be subject to financial penalties of up to CI $50,000 and potentially imprisonment.
 The local court also has the power to order a legal person (see below) to be struck off for persistent offense or where an administrative fine remains unpaid for 90 days after imposition of the fine.